 Next to it is the monument that we like best of all: a monument to the “Famous Five”.
 This means Emily Murphy, Irene Parlby, Nellie McClung, Louise McKinney, and Henrietta Edwards.
 And the ladies are each honored with their own statue: the older lady with nickel glasses is Louise McKinney, who is talking animatedly with a matron (Henrietta Muir Edwards) on the delicate metal coffee table.
 Next to it is an impressive woman (Emily Murphy), whose chair invites the offspring of many Sunday strollers to climb up.
 And in front of it are two women’s rights activists holding up a pamphlet with their demands for more rights for women - Irene Parlby and Nelly McClung.
 These women have done remarkable things.
 They stood up for the rights of Canadian women and represented them in their provincial or even the federal government.

-On the back of the parliament is the imposing library of the building.
-It is also the oldest part of Parliament, which was not damaged by the fire of 1916.
-On the front, the Peace Tower towers above the building.
-And in front of it there is a park, where in the summer the soldiers of the honor guard hold their parades and every year at the 1.
-July is celebrated the national holiday of Canada.
+At the rear of Parliament is the building's imposing library.
+It is also the oldest part of Parliament that was not damaged in the 1916 fire.
+At the front, the Peace Tower towers over the building.
+There is a park in front of it.
+This is where the soldiers of the honor guard hold their parades in the summer.
+Canada's National Day is also celebrated on this square every year on July 1st.

-A tip for all winter vacationers in Canada: plans to spend a few days in Ottawa before returning to Germany.
-The city has a lot to offer - and who knows, maybe you can enjoy the first day of spring with the residents of the capital of Canada.
+A tip for all winter vacationers in Canada: Plan a few days in Ottawa before flying back to Germany.
+The city has a lot to offer - and who knows, maybe you'll be able to enjoy the first day of spring with the residents of the Canadian capital.

-Source: own on-site research courtesy of Ottawa Tourism and Ontario Tourism.
-Our opinion remains our own.
+Source: On-site research supported by Ottawa Tourism and Ontario Tourism.
+However, our opinion remains our own.